-- o Go to www.myvci.com/asu

-- Select ASU- CNHP from the drop down menu.

-- Complete and sign disclosure.

-- Complete information page.

-- Step 3 allows payment by credit card or bank transfer.
-Make selection and place order.

-- Print the "Confirmation Page" and provide to your Departmental office as documentation that this process has been initiated.
+- o Go to www.myvci.com/asu - o Select A-State- CNHP from the drop down menu. - Complete and sign disclosure. - o Complete information page. - o Step 3 allows payment by credit card or bank transfer.
+Make selection and place order. - o Print the "Confirmation Page" and provide to your Departmental office as documentation that this process has been initiated.